PATH (rail system): TAPP

 In June 2019, the Port Authority announced it was in talks with the MTA to implement the new OMNY fare payment system on PATH.
 Under the announced plan, OMNY would be available to PATH riders by 2022, with both SmartLink and MetroCard being phased out by 2023.

 In November 2021, the Port Authority indicated that it would instead implement its own fare payment system—which looks and functions the same as OMNY, has lowercase branding, and is designed by Cubic Transportation Systems, which also designed OMNY.
-This fare system is named TAPP, short for Total Access PATH Payment, and is being tested as of December 2023.
+This fare system is named TAPP, short for Total Access PATH Payment.
 TAPP accepts debit and credit cards and phones for fare payment, but does not accept OMNY cards.
 By March 2024, TAPP-compatible turnstiles had been enabled at six stations.
 The rollout of TAPP at all New Jersey stations was completed by early May 2024 and was rolled out at all stations in New York later that month.
+In December 2025, TAPP machines and physical TAPP cards were introduced.
+From May 4, 2026, unlimited passes are available through TAPP instead of SmartLink, and multi-trip passes are sold at TAPP vending machines.
+As of September 1, 2026, TAPP is the only system in use.